WaterFutures/water-futures-battle/docs/index.md

 For the first time, this challenge features a staged-design approach, unobservable and unknown uncertainties, and incorporates elements of policymaking and artificial intelligence.
 The solutions will be assessed using a transparent and inspectable **open-source evaluation framework**.

-## Participation rules 🚷

-The competition is organized as an __invited session__ at the WDSA/CCWI 2026 conference.
-The process and timeline for the battle are __independent of the standard conference submission workflow__.

-> There is no requirement to also submit a regular conference paper to participate in the competition.

-Keep in mind that:
-- Participants may submit a solution individually or as part of a team, but each person can only be included in one team.
-- If your team submits a solution, at least one team member must register for the conference and present your work at the event.
-- Each team is required to submit a short paper (4–6 pages) describing the methodology used.

-More information about the conference and the regular paper submission are available on the [conference website](https://www.wdsa-ccwi2026.ucy.ac.cy/).

-## Important dates 🗓️
-- **1st September 2025** Competition announcement.
-Website launch.

-> Subscribe for updates and let us know if you are interested in participating!

-**Stage 1**
-- **24th November 2025** Competition begins: Instructions and first batch of data available.
-- **19th December 2025** ___Abstract submission deadline___
-- **9th January 2026** _Abstract acceptance notifications_
-- **27th February 2026** First stage solution submission deadline.

-**Stage 2**
-- __2nd March 2026__ Second batch of data available.
-- **20th March 2026** Second stage solution submission deadline.

-**Stage 3**
-- __23rd March 2026__ Third batch of data available.
-- **10th April 2026** Final deadline for submission of:
-    - Third stage solution.
-    - ___Short paper___.

-- __18th May 2026__.
-Conference starts! 🎉

 ## Stay updated 📣

 **Want to be notified when the competition launches?**